lingxiao/lingxiaoling.me/README.md

 2. Navigate back do not load page when navigate to dead link
 3. Deploy on google cloud platform but:
 	1. home page is wonkey
-		1. on browser: the font is off. problem is font is not delivered:
+[FIXED]		1. on browser: the font is off.
+		problem is font is not delivered:

 			 * The Typekit service used to deliver this font or fonts for use on websites